 2. Abstract.
 Print the abstract on a separate page headed by the full article title.
 Omit author(s)’s names.

-*JIV Policy on Abstracts: JIV will not review or publish any manuscript without an appropriate abstract that includes a concise, accurate, and brief summary of the study questions, subjects, methods, findings, and major implications.
-A JIV abstract may not exceed 350 words.
+*JIV will not review or publish any manuscript without an abstract of 250-300 words that includes a concise summary of the study questions, subjects, methods, findings and major implications.

 a.
 Headings and subheadings.
 Subheadings should indicate the organization of the content of the manuscript.
 Generally, three heading levels are sufficient to organize text.
 Level 1 heading should be Centered, Boldface, Upper & Lowercase, Level 2 heading should be Flush Left, Boldface, Upper & Lowercase, Level 3 heading should be Indented, boldface, lowercase paragraph heading that ends with a period, Level 4 heading should be Indented, boldface, italicized, lowercase paragraph heading that ends with a period, and Level 5 heading should be Indented, italicized, lowercase paragraph heading that ends with a period.